Free skew monoidal categories: Introduction

 A second class of examples arises from the intersection of homotopical algebra and 2-category theory: a host of naturally occurring skew monoidal closed structures on Quillen model categories that arise in 2-dimensional universal algebra were described in \cite{bourko-skew}.
 These examples are monoidal in a homotopical sense, in that they yield genuine monoidal closed structures on the associated homotopy categories.

-Unlike the situations for monoidal categories, it is not the case for skew monoidal categories that all diagrams built up out of the structure maps commute: for example, the composite
+Unlike the situation for monoidal categories, it is not the case for skew monoidal categories that all diagrams built up out of the structure maps commute: for example, the composite

 is not the identity, and so the ``coherence problem'' for skew monoidal categories is not a trivial one.
 One way to formulate this coherence problem is to ask what is the {\em free skew monoidal category} on a given category.
 An answer to this question was given in \cite{skewcoherence}.